Lameguy64/mkpsxiso/README.md

 This tool requires tinyxml2 to compile.
 Compile with --std=c++11.

-### Windows (CodeBlocks without CMake)
+### Windows (make, no Netbeans)
-1. Install CodeBlocks (Preferably with MinGW32 GCC compiler bundled).
+1. Install your preferred MinGW GCC compiler.
 2. Extract and compile tinyxml2 in the root of your C: drive (C:\tinyxml2).
 3. Make sure the tinyxml2 library is named libtinyxml2.a.
+4. Run "mingw32-make CONF=Release" in the mkpsxiso directory.
+5. The result will be in "dist\Release\MinGW-Windows" named "mkpsxiso.exe".

+### Windows (Netbeans)
+1. Extract and compile tinyxml2 in the root of your C: drive (C:\tinyxml2).
-3. Open the project file mkpsxiso.cbp inside the src directory.
+2. Open the mkpsxiso directory as a project within the Netbeans IDE.
-4. Press Ctrl+F9 to compile the program.
+3. Select Release build and press F6 to compile.
-5. The result will be in the base folder named "mkpsxiso.exe"
+4. The result will be in "dist\Release\MinGW-Windows" named "mkpsxiso.exe".

 ### Windows (CMake)
 1. Install cygwin64 with the following: